The Apple-1

 We appreciate your help:

 Please spread the word about the Apple-1 Registry by adding a link to your social media account and/or website.
-Contact us, if you have new information about any Apple-1 or Apple-1 (parts) for sale.
+Contact us if you have new information about any Apple-1 or Apple-1 (parts) for sale.

-You can link to the Apple-1 Registry.
-Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
-Here you find press releases and images free to use under CC BY-SA 4.0.
+You may link to the Apple-1 Registry.
+Any form of reprint or reproduction (including excerpts) is only permitted with written permission from the Apple-1 Registry.
+Here you will find press releases and images free to use under CC BY-SA 4.0.